 The final exam will be like a very long quiz.
-The final exam will be online on the last day of class, Tuesday, Oct.
-12. You will only have one chance to take the final exam.
+The final exam will be in class on Thursday, Feb.
+29. You will only have one chance to take the final exam.
 The final exam is the only deliverable in the course on which it will be possible to get an A+, if you are among the very top performers.
 So to get an A+ as a course grade, you must get an A+ on the final exam, and A on most if not all of the homework assignments and quizzes.